 Researchers gave conservative Republicans an article about climate change.
 For some, the article described regulatory solutions like government restrictions on fossil fuels.
 For others, it described free-market solutions.

-• Only 22% of conservatives who read about regulatory solutions said yes
+• Only 22% of conservatives who read about regulatory solutions said climate change was real

 • But 55% of conservatives who read about free-market solutions said yes